 The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
-Two baggies filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
+Two baggies filled with ice or ice packs should be applied to the sides of the face where surgery was performed.
 The ice packs should be left on continuously while you are awake.
 After 24 hours, ice has no beneficial effect.

 During the first 3-4 days after surgery, it is completely normal to have one side be more swollen than the other side.
-This despite having generally the same type of surgery on both sides.
+This is despite having generally the same type of surgery on both sides.

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
-You could get light headed when you stand up suddenly.
+You could get light-headed when you stand up suddenly.
 Before standing up, you should sit for one minute then get up.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.